Every play is a data point. Every rep tells a story.

 Made one-handed or acrobatic catch or interception

-Escaped pressure on a pass play and gained 8+ yards after extension
+Escaped pressure and gained 10 or more yards

 Made field goal of 50 yards or more